 I have learned so much and have had the opportunity to meet some amazing people and work with even more amazing horses.
 All of which have had a profound effect on me and how I see life.
 What’s more incredible is the effect I’ve had on the horses.
 In one way or another, the horses I had in my care preformed better.
 Some were on the brink of auction, some were broken down and some were just misunderstood.
 Because, I took the time to figure them out where others before me had not, I witnessed the transformation each horse made.
 They all came back stronger than ever.

 On the much anticipated flight home, I couldn’t wait to see my horse.
 I must admit I missed Obie more than anything; my family and friends were only a phone call away and I called often.
 The reason I was returning home was I couldn’t ignore my aching heart any longer.
-In 19 years I hadn’t spent more than a couple weeks away from my boy, but a whole year had passed since I first embarked on this journey.
+In 19 years I hadn’t spent more than a couple weeks away from my boy, but a couple of years had passed since I first embarked on this journey.
 I worried that he wouldn’t remember me.
 I know he must have felt that I had abandoned him and it just broke my heart to wonder if he ever looked for me at the sound of a car coming down the drive, or how many times did he look to find that it wasn’t me before he stopped looking at all....?
 He would always whinny at me as I drove up and would be the first to arrive at the gate to great me with a warm nuzzle and soft nickers.
 I couldn't wait to see him and feel his warm breath on my neck as I hug him....